I don’t read the Bible near as much as I should. I probably don’t pray as much as I should. I should definitely lean on Christ more.

 All you want to do is scream, pull out your hair, and run for the hills.
 You’re at your wit’s end.
 If we’re all being honest here, you’re probably read to extend your arms for that virtual hug because you’ve been there too.

 Being patient has never been a strong suit of mine, especially with my own children.
 I usually do pretty well with other children, but my own – they know how and what buttons to push.
 And they push them over and over and over.

 So how do you do it?
-How do you continue being a mother, when these little blessings are gnawing at you and eating away at your patience day after day?
+How do you continue in mothering when you’re at your wit’s end?
+What do you do when these little blessings are gnawing at you and eating away at your patience day after day?